-Ultimately, a well-defined policy framework not only helps in addressing the immediate concern of employees leaving early but also contributes to a more supportive work environment, promoting accountability and respect for organizational norms.
+A well-defined policy framework not only helps in addressing the immediate concern of employees leaving early but also contributes to a more supportive work environment, promoting accountability and respect for organizational norms.
 By taking the time to review and update policies, organizations can better navigate these challenges and enhance overall workplace morale.

 Schedule a One-on-One

-Creating an open line of communication with the employee is crucial in addressing their early departure.
+Creating an open line of communication with the employee is essential in addressing their early departure.
 Scheduling a one-on-one meeting provides an opportunity to engage directly, fostering a supportive environment that encourages honesty.
 This approach not only demonstrates your commitment to the employee’s well-being but also enhances employee engagement.

 Discuss Attendance Expectations